bee-travels/bee-travels-python/src/currencyexchange/README.md

 ## Install the pre-requisites

-1. Python version 3
+1. Python version 3.7.x or later
 1. Pipenv - Python virtual environment

 ## Installation steps

-### 1. Python3
+### 1. Python version 3.7.x

-Make sure you have Python installed and it's availible from your command line.
+Make sure you have Python3 installed and it's availible from your command line.
 You can check if it's installed and determine it's version by running:

 ```sh
 python --version
 ```

-You shoud get some output like `3.6.2` If you don't have this version of Python, please install the latest `3.x` version.
+You shoud get some output like `3.7.5` If you don't have this version of Python, please install the latest `3.7.x` version.

 To install python 3 on a Mac